Lopez, Marlins team on 1-hitter, hand Mets 4th loss in row

 Mets: LHP Jason Vargas (hamstring) is scheduled to make a rehab start on Sunday with Double-A Binghamton and then could return to the Mets if all goes well.
 “We’ll see, but I think he would be an option after one (rehab start),” Callaway said.

 Marlins: C Jorge Alfaro left the game in the fourth inning with a mild left calf strain after sliding into second base for his first stolen base of the season.
 He is considered day-to-day.
+“I’m fine,” Alfaro said.
+“It feels bruised right now, bothering me a bit.
+I’ll be back Tuesday.”

 UP NEXT